 XCode is roughly a 4 GB download from the AppStore.
 Once it is downloaded, it will start an installation process, where it will download more software and install XCode on your system.
 Depending on your hardware, and your internet speeds, this could take a long time.

-Extract the contents of the AndroidSDK to a new folder, named android-sdk
+- Extract the contents of the Android SDK download archive to a new folder and name it android-sdk

-Create a new folder in your HOME directory ( ~/ ) named android [your home directory can be found by opening Finder, and clicking on your username in the column to the left]
+- Create a new folder in your HOME directory ( ~/ ) named android [your home directory can be found by opening Finder, and clicking on your username in the column to the left]

 Enter the following command into the Terminal: